Valparaiso, Indiana: Geography

 The city is situated at the junctions of U.S. Route 30, State Road 2, and State Road 49.

 According to the 2010 census, Valparaiso has a total area of 15.578 sqmi, of which 15.53 sqmi (or 99.69%) is land and 0.048 sqmi (or 0.31%) is water.

 Topography

-The city is situated on the Valparaiso Moraine.
+The city is situated on the Valparaiso Moraine, a prominent glacial feature formed by receding glaciers and creating a distinct hilly landscape in the region.

 Glaciation has left numerous features on the landscape here.
-Kettle lakes and knobs make up much of this hilly area of Northwest Indiana.
+Kettle lakes and knobs make up much of this particular area of Northwest Indiana.
 The Pines Ski Area is the only remaining kame in the city; the other one is under the university's Chapel of the Resurrection, however, grading of land in that area makes that particular kame almost nonexistent.
 Many glacial erratics can be found throughout the city.
 The moraine has left the city with mostly clay soil.